hashicorp/consul/website/source/docs/agent/services.html.md

 To configure a service, either provide it as a `-config-file` option to the agent or place it inside the `-config-dir` of the agent.
-The file must end in the `.json` extension to be loaded by Consul.
+The file must end in the `.json` or `.hcl` extension to be loaded by Consul.
 Check definitions can be updated by sending a `SIGHUP` to the agent.
 Alternatively, the service can be registered dynamically using the [HTTP API](/api/index.html).